Sky Oral Rinse Prescribing Information

 Carcinogenisis, Mutagenisis, and Impairment of Fertility

 In a drinking water study in rats, carcinogenic effects were not observed at doses up to 38 mg/kg/day.
-Mutagenic effects were not observed in two mammalian in vivo mutagenesis studies with chlorhexidine gluconate. the highest doses of chlorhexidine used on a mouse dominant-lethal assay and a hamster cytogenetics test were 100mg/kg/day and 250 mg/kg/day, respectively.
+Mutagenic effects were not observed in two mammalian in vivo mutagenesis studies with chlorhexidine gluconate.
+The highest doses of chlorhexidine used in a mouse dominant-lethal assay and a hamster cytogenetics test were 100mg/kg/day and 250 mg/kg/day, respectively.
 No evidence of impaired fertility was observed in rats at doses up to 100mg/kg/day.

 The most common side effects associated with chlohexidine gluconate oral rinses are: 1) an increase in staining of teeth and other oral surfaces; 2) an increase in calculus formation; and 3) an alteration in taste perception; see WARNINGS and PRECAUTIONS.
 Oral irritation and local allergy-type symptoms have been spontaneously reported as side effects associated with use of chlorhexidine gluconate oral rinse.